stpham-net/javascript-tutorial-en/1-js/04-object-basics/05-object-toprimitive/article.md

 There are special methods in objects that do the conversion.

-In the chapter <info:type-conversions> we've seen the rules for numeric, string and boolean conversions of primitives.
+In the chapter **type-conversions** we've seen the rules for numeric, string and boolean conversions of primitives.
 But we left a gap for objects.
 Now, as we know about methods and symbols it becomes possible to close it.

 For objects, there's no to-boolean conversion, because all objects are `true` in a boolean context.
 So there are only string and numeric conversions.

 The numeric conversion happens when we subtract objects or apply mathematical functions.
-For instance, `Date` objects (to be covered in the chapter <info:date>) can be subtracted, and the result of `date1 - date2` is the time difference between two dates.
+For instance, `Date` objects (to be covered in the chapter **date**) can be subtracted, and the result of `date1 - date2` is the time difference between two dates.

 As for the string conversion -- it usually happens when we output an object like `alert(obj)` and in similar contexts.